timotheenivalis/timotheenivalis.github.io/about/index.md

   credit: Timothee Bonnet
   creditlink: http://timotheenivalis.github.io
 ---

+I am an evolutionary biologist primarily interested in recent genetic evolution and its interaction with the ecology and life-history of the organisms I see around me while hiking or birdwatching.

 ## Warning
 This website is still being constructed, and might contain a random set of things related or not to Timothée.

-I am an evolutionary biologist primarily interested in recent genetic evolution and its interaction with the ecology and life-history of the organisms I see around me while hiking or birdwatching.

-## The website should contain:

-* An overview of my research
-* Links to code and publications
-* Things...

-<div markdown="0"><a href="http://www.popecol.org/team/timothee-bonnet/" class="btn btn-success">PopEcol</a></div>
+For now, you can find me at <div markdown="0"><a href="http://www.popecol.org/team/timothee-bonnet/" target="_blank">class="btn btn-success">PopEcol</a></div>

 This website is powered by Jekyll, hosted on GitHub and is based on the Minimal Mistakes Theme.